texta-tk/texta-tk.github.io/source/terminology.rst

 * doc_path - path to the field containing the annotated string (e.g. "text", "text.author", "comment.text.author", etc.)

 * spans - JSON string containing the start and end positions in the annotated string

+* author - User that has generated or modified the fact

+* id - Auto generated UUID used to identify the fact

+* source - The source which has generated or modified the fact

 The Toolkit comes with several predefined fact names that are used by our Multilingual Processor: